keptn-contrib/notification-service/README.md

 ### Keptn notification service

+1. Make a copy of the [notification-service.yaml](notification-service.yaml) and [notification-distributors.yaml](notification-distributors.yaml) file.
+1. Ensure you are installing the correct version of the notification service and adapt the `image` in **notification-service.yaml** if necessary:
+    ```yaml
+    containers:
+    - name: notification-service
+        image: keptncontrib/notification-service:0.2.0
+    ```
-1. Make a copy of the [notification-service.yaml](notification-service.yaml) and [notification-distributors.yaml](notification-distributors.yaml) file and adjust these environment variables with the webhook URL.
-Leave the value empty if the service is not being used.
+1. Furthermore, adjust these environment variables with the webhook URL.
+Leave the value empty if the referenced service is not being used.
 ```
 - name: TEAMS_URL
   value: ""